 If the Plan fails to strictly adhere to these Claims Procedures when reviewing your claim or appeal, you will be deemed to have exhausted the Plan's internal claims and appeals process, unless the violation is de minimis, non-prejudicial, is attributable to good cause or matters beyond the Plan's control, occurred in the context of an ongoing, good faith exchange of information between you and the Plan, and is not reflective of a pattern or practice of non-compliance.
-If the Plan claims that a violation occurred that meets the above exception, you may request a written explanation of the violation; the Plan will reply within 10 days to such a request and will include a description of the reasons for asserting that the violation did not cause the Claims Procedures to be deemed exhausted.
-If you have been deemed to have exhausted the Plan's internal claims and appeals process, you may (i) initiate an external review, or (ii) pursue any remedies available under State law on the basis that the Plan has failed to provide a reasonable internal claims and appeals process that would yield a decision on the merits of the claim.
+If the Plan claims that a violation occurred that meets the above exception, you may request a written explanation of the violation; the Plan will reply within 10 days to such a request and will include a description of the reasons for asserting that the violation did not cause the Claims and appeals process, you may (i) initiate an external review, or (ii) pursue any remedies available under State law on the basis that the Plan has failed to provide a reasonable internal claims and appeals process that would yield a decision on the merits of the claim.